ChrisDavison/recipes/mains/gochujang-salmon-instant-pot.md

----
-title: Gochujang Salmon, in the Instant Pot
+# Gochujang Salmon, in the Instant Pot
----

-## Ingredients
+Ingredients

 -   2 salmon fillets